-7.2.
-BIPOLAR AND BICMOS DEVICES
+7.2 GROUP IV BIPOLAR AND BICMOS DEVICES

-Technical challenges facing the Si bipolar and BiCMOS roadmap are multiple and differ between the NPN portion of the roadmap that focuses of the development of new architectures and integration with advanced CMOS nodes and the PNP portion of the roadmap that focuses on control of the vertical profile of PNP transistors and their co-integration with NPN transistors.
-These challenges may impact the evolution of their respective performances such as the trade-offs among f_T , f{MAX} and the breakdown voltages.
-But these challenges are probably not the main show-stoppers today.
-Indeed, the pace of the roadmap is driven by the market, as it should be.
-In this respect, the development of high-speed NPN BiCMOS technologies, for example, is tied to emerging millimeter-wave markets.
-Volumes related to these markets are difficult to estimate today, first because they deal with new applications, the development of which depends on marketing success, and second because some and possibly many of these markets may also be covered by CMOS technologies.
-But markets with sufficient volumes must justify the development of new technologies.
+The HS-NPN roadmap moved a step further with the use of simulation to generate the transistor table, which also allows providing consistent values for the circuits FOM.
+This roadmap is driven by the performance increase that is required to move from one BiCMOS node to the next, but the pace of this improvement is weighted by the technical challenges, as estimated today.
+These technical challenges facing the Si/SiGe bipolar and BiCMOS roadmap are multiple and involve the development of new architectures, vertical profile control, reduction of resistances, and integration with advanced CMOS nodes.
+But these challenges are probably not the only show-stoppers today.
+Indeed, the pace of the roadmap is also driven by the market, as it should be.
+In this respect, the development of high-speed NPN BiCMOS technologies is presently driven by optical communications, although emerging millimeter-wave markets are expected to drive more volumes in the future.
+These volumes are difficult to estimate today, because they deal with new applications (the development of which depends on marketing success) and because some of these markets may also be covered by CMOS and III/V technologies.

-7.3.
-COMPOUND SEMICONDUCTORS CONSISTING OF ELEMENTS FROM GROUPS III AND V [BOTH BIPOLAR AND FIELD EFFECT TRANSISTORS (FET)]
+7.3 GROUP III-V COMPOUND SEMICONDUCTORS CONSISTING OF ELEMENTS FROM GROUPS III AND V [BOTH BIPOLAR AND FIELD EFFECT TRANSISTORS (FET)]

 Because of their superior transport properties and higher breakdown fields, devices based on III-V compound semiconductors will continue to serve niche markets, in applications 1) that are driven more by performance and less by cost and 2) where silicon technology can not meet the performance requirements such as high dynamic range or low noise figure.
-Examples include InGaP HBTs for cell phone PAs, GaN HEMTs for base stations PAs, and InP HEMTs and HBTs for millimeter wave and submillimeter wave transceivers.
-Compound semiconductors will continue to advance through a combination of gate length scaling and more importantly epi or bandgap engineering and over time III-V devices will merge with Si technologies (through heterogeneous integration) resulting SoCs with the 'best junction for the function'.
+Examples include InGaP HBTs for cell phone PAs, GaN HEMTs for commercial and military microwave and millimeter wave high power PAs and tube replacements, and InP HEMTs and HBTs for millimeter wave and submillimeter wave transceivers.
+Compound semiconductors will continue to advance through a combination of gate length (emitter width) scaling and more importantly epi or bandgap engineering and over time III-V devices will merge with Si technologies (through heterogeneous integration) resulting SoCs with the 'best junction for the function'.

-This year we address the challenges and requirements of on-chip passive devices only.
-The Assembly and Packaging chapter treats off-chip and embedded passive devices.
-We address lumped devices; capacitors, resistors, inductors, and varactors, primarily for applications operating at frequencies less than 30GHz.
-We also begin to treat distributed passive devices, based on transmission lines, primarily for applications operating at frequencies above 30 GHz.
+We address the challenges and requirements of passive on-chip devices only.
+The Assembly and Packaging Chapter treats passive off-chip and embedded devices.
+We address lumped device, i.e.; capacitors, resistors, inductors, and varactors, primarily for applications operating at frequencies less than 30GHz.
+We also begin to treat passive distributed devices, based on transmission lines, primarily for applications operating at frequencies above 30 GHz.